 The fastest animal in the world, the peregrine falcon can be seen soaring among the scarlet cliffs of Zion.
 Once on the brink of extinction, the peregrine falcon is again one of the most widely-distributed birds in the world thanks to conservation efforts.

 The word peregrine originates from the Latin, peregrinus, meaning "to travel abroad" or "wander."
 This is in reference to the long migrations of some subspecies that nest in the tundra, migrating some 2500 km (1553 miles) away.
+The peregrine falcon is known to travel up 15,000 miles in one migratory year!
 You can find this fast flier on every continent except Antarctica.

 The open landscape and high cliffs of Zion National Park are perfect habitat for peregrine falcons.
 They typically choose crevices on cliff faces between 25 -1,300 feet high for nesting sites.
 The sheer rock faces within the park, including Angels Landing, serve as nesting locations for peregrines to rear their chicks.
 Mating behavior is observed from early March to early May.
 Chicks leave the nest, or fledge, from late June through late July.
 Stop at the Big Bend shuttle stop to catch a glimpse of these incredible birds.

 In 1970, populations of these falcons were low - only 39 breeding pairs remined in the lower 48.
 A new organization was established that same year to help the declining populations due to DDT (pesticide) in the United States.
 The Peregrine Fund's conservation efforts helped populations to rise now over 4,000 breeding pairs.